As seen on episode #2308 on www.TheQuiltShow.com

-As shown in my Craftsy class, "How to Bind a Quilt"
+As shown in my Bluprint/Craftsy online class and DVD, "How to Bind a Quilt"

 Stainless steel pressing tool and detailed instructions with yardage charts